Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - Drilling Tower’s right balcony has been raised to prevent Spies from auto jumping off.
   - *Bug fixed:* Security lasers have been corrected to disable the correct objectives.
   - *Bug fixed:* Spies should be able to properly snap a Mercenary's neck around the Generators area.
+  - *Bug fixed:* Door behavior for Life Zone and Drilling Tower's drop zone have been changed so if bumped, the door will retry to close itself instead of staying open.
   - *Bug fixed:* Several container boxes were intersecting into pillars and other geometry around Hangar and Drilling Tower.
-  - *Bug fixed:* Door behavior for Life Zone and Drilling Tower's drop zone have been changed so if bumped, the door will retry to close itself instead of staying open.
+  - *Bug fixed:* Small collision fix between two meshes in the Drilling Tower drop zone room.
 ---
 - Enhanced River Mall:
   - The Cam.
 Net. located in Central Post has been removed.